sebw/website/docs/environment.md

 - macOS 10
 - Linux

-This lab environment has the `oc` command line tool installed, and your lab user is already logged in to the OpenShift cluster.
+This lab environment requires the `oc` command line tool to be installed.
+[Download here.](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/latest/).

 Issue the following command to see help information: